AtharvaPadhye/Recon/README.md

 ```

 These endpoints provide a basic demonstration and can be expanded with persistent storage, authentication, additional sensors or a frontend for visualization.
 Each collection supports standard CRUD operations (create, read, update and delete) for events, cases and tasks.

+## Frontend

+A simple HTML/JavaScript interface is provided in `frontend/` for interacting with the
+Cases API.

+1. Start the backend API as described above.
+2. Open `frontend/index.html` in your web browser.

+From the page you can create, edit and delete cases.
+The frontend expects the
+backend to be available at `http://localhost:8000`.